tidyverse/modelr/cran-comments.md

 ## revdepcheck results

-This release fixes a small R CMD check documentation failure.
+This release fixes a couple of small documentation issues.
 I did not check revdeps.